cscart/docs/en/developer_guide/api/entities/products.rst

 --------------------------------------------

 .. important::
-    To add several additional images, specify them in image_pairs parameter before the main_pair parameter, unless the main product image will be replaced.
+    To add several additional images, specify them in the ``image_pairs`` parameter before the ``main_pair`` parameter, unless the main product image will be replaced.

-This request creates a product with a price, the *Active* status, a main and an additional image.
-The image must be already uploaded on your server, or available somewhere on the Internet.
+This request creates a product with a price, the *Active* status, a main and 2 additional images.
+Images must be already uploaded on your server, or available somewhere on the Internet.

-* To specify the image uploaded to your server, use the **absolute_path** parameter of the **detailed** object.
-* To specify the image hosted on another server, use the **image_url** parameter of the **detailed** object.
-* To create a product with the main image, use the **main_pair** object.
-* To add the additional image of the product, use the **image_pairs** object.

 ::